ahelland/Cloud-Native-DevLab/README.md

 Q: What do I need to run this specs-wise?
 A: I have tested this on a single node HPE Proliant Microserver Gen10 Plus with 32 GB RAM and 1TB NVMe SSD running Windows Server 2022 RTM.
 You don't want less than 32 GB RAM.

 I have also tested on a dual-node Azure Stack HCI cluster (Microservers with 64 GB RAM each).
-Do note that if you want to use Storage Spaces Direct (S2D) you will want 1 NVMe drive and 4 SSDs in each node at a minimum.
+Do note that if you want to use Storage Spaces Direct (S2D) you will want 1 NVMe drive and 4 SSDs in each node at a minimum for a bare-metal installation.

+It is possible to run everything in Virtual Machines if your hardware supports nested virtualization.

 Q: Can I expose the cluster on the internet?
 A: Depends on your ISP.
 The defaults here will set you up with a fully private cluster, but if you have a NIC connected to a WAN and provide static IPs you should be good to go.
 Reverse proxies and firewalls should also work, but I have not verified this.